stas-sultanov/azure-monitor-telemetry-draft/readme.md

 Developed by [Stas Sultanov](https://www.linkedin.com/in/stas-sultanov/), this library is designed for efficiency, prioritizing speed and minimal memory usage.

-If you or your company find it useful, please consider [supporting the author](#support-the-author).
+If the library is useful for your business, please consider [supporting the author](#support-the-author).

 ## Getting Started